 After your examination, Dr. Fondriest will prepare the surface of your tooth.
 Then, he will take an impression of your surrounding teeth.
 The impression will be sent to an expert ceramist and a temporary crown will be made.
 Using the impression, the ceramist will craft your custom made crowns following Dr. Fondriest’s exact specifications.
 Once your permanent crowns are complete, Dr. Fondriest will check the fit to of your new crowns.
 Finally, Dr. Fondriest will place your custom made caps using a powerful bonding agent.
 When finished, you will have beautiful new dental restorations, the best porcelain crowns that can be made.

 How long is a crown expected to last?
 It depends on the quality of the restoration, your diet, medication use, and how much the restoration is abused.

 Patients should care for a crown just as they would their natural tooth.
 Always brush twice a day, and floss once.
 Rinse your mouth with antibacterial mouth rinse.
 These steps help protect both your natural teeth and your new crown by cleansing your mouth of harmful bacteria and food particles.
 Always attend your six month checkups.
 Dr. Fondriest can check for any signs of serious dental issues such as tooth decay and gum disease.
 Early detection allows Dr. Fondriest to prescribe the necessary treatment to help patients avoid costly and invasive procedures in the future.

 Learn more about getting the best porcelain crowns Chicago

 There are many types of dental crowns.
 Interested in our innovative and natural looking crowns?
 We offer patients the latest in innovative restorative and cosmetic dental procedures.
-Call us for a second opinion at 847-234-0517.
+We are available for a second opinion at 847-234-0517.

 Dr Fondriest is a Nationally recognized and highly sought after cosmetic dentist.
 He serves clients from throughout the United States